sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 Since we copied the plugin to a different directory Backstage we need to tell Backstage where to find the plugin.

-1. Make sure the plugin is build.
-Note we use pnpm here and not yarn, that is because Sourcegraph uses pnpm.
+1. Make sure the plugin is built.
+Note that we use pnpm here and not yarn, which is because Sourcegraph uses pnpm.
 Both yarn and pnpm work with the command defined in the `package.json` which just executes `backstage-cli` with some args.

 ```bash
 $ cd sourcegraph/client/backstage/plugin